hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>

-Now, why do we need support from the community and Google?
-First, WebSerial on Android is key, along with a stable TensorflowJS_Converter in Python.
+Now, why do we need support from the Web Developers, Maker Community and Google?
+First, WebSerial on Android needs some improvements, along with a Javascript lite version Python TensorflowJS_Converter.
 Flashing code directly from the browser will make it easier to support a wide range of microcontrollers.
 Imagine if we could even compile code right in the browser.
 These innovations are only possible with strong community and corporate support

 </details>